OZI-Project/docs/policy/test-strategy.md

 * [Test early and Often by adopting a Shift Left test methodology](https://smartbear.com/learn/automated-testing/shifting-left-in-testing/)
 * Use automation whenever possible
-* Use codegen to create fuzz tests used as the base of our testing pyramid.
-* Use Meson tests to connect and verify utilities in the 4 upper levels of the pyramid.

 ## Methods Of Testing